junh1024/junh1024-Documents/Music/How to make good mixes.md

 ### Why not mix on key?

-[Critics say on-key mixing](https://youtu.be/STpNhQuUk6Q) limits track selection, creates a false sense of harmony, and similar-sounding tracks.
+[Critics say on-key mixing](https://youtu.be/STpNhQuUk6Q) limits track selection, creates a false sense of harmony, similar-sounding tracks, and predictability.
+There's also a quote you may hear often "even if 2 songs are in the same key it doesn't mean they won't clash"

+Limiting track selection is the point of mixing in key.
+It is a systematic way of limiting next song selection so your transitions sound better.
+In the section below ### Mixing In Key Extended Technique , I will describe some techniques to increase song selection while staying on key.

-While creating false harmony is true since no software is 100% Perfect at key detection, I'll discuss strategies below on how to increase song selection.
+While creating false harmony is true since no software is 100% Perfect at key detection, this will also be discussed below.

 Similar-sounding tracks I would argue is a ~~skill~~ sourcing & library issue - just get melodic or interesting tracks in the 1st place.
 This was discussed above with melodic track selection.
 The other part is the flow, which will be discussed below.

+Predictability is subjective.
+Some people associate skill with the ability to bring in any track they want at any time, with the result being a harmonic clash most of the time.
+That is the "sound of unpredictabilty".
+But it don't sound great.
+Technically, a mix is unpredictable unless the whole tracklist is known in advance.
+But in the sense of not knowing where the mix is going, you can make a mix "unpredictable", for example, by switching genres or sounds, or by jumping between major & minor keys.

+As for "2 songs are in the same key may still clash", again, a large part of this is likely have to do with the inaccuracy of key detection, so getting the key of the song correct should solve a large part of this.
+In some cases it's to do with the song so loop a different part of the song to transition or try a different song in the same of different key.

 ### Circle of 5ths